IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 ### `.prettierrc.js`

-This is the configuration file for Prettier (which is invoked as an ESLint plugin).
+This is the configuration file for Prettier.

 If you need to modify a specific option of Prettier, you can edit this file.